Skip to content

 Reasoning models consume significantly more tokens due to their internal thinking process:

-- Reasoning tokens - Internal thinking (usually discounted pricing)
+2. Reasoning tokens - Internal thinking (billed as output tokens)

 <?php